Loved ones, colleagues remember slain South Florida FBI agent ahead of services

 Huber reportedly watched the agents through a doorbell camera, then ambushed and fatally shot Schwartzenberger and FBI Special Agent Daniel Alfin.
 She was 43.

-7News cameras on Friday captured bullet holes in the front door and a side window of Huber’s house.
+7News cameras on Friday captured bullet holes riddling the front door and a side window of Huber’s house.

 Days after the shootout that left three others injured, help from community organizations is streaming in to help the families left behind.